p6m-archetypes/org-prompts.archetype/README.md

-# Prompts for Organization and Venture
+# Prompts for Organization and Solution

 This is an [Archetect](https://archetect.github.io/) archetype.